Stop putting this into your Python Dockerfiles

 How it hurts you

-Disabling bytecode caching means the modules need to be compiled during import time.
+Not generating means the modules need to be compiled during import time.
 Since most imports occur at startup this means that disabling bytecode caching mostly impacts the startup of the application.
 This is especially bad if you are using a pre-fork WSGI server like Gunicorn without preloading the app because each worker will need to go through the full compilation process, wasting CPU cycles and slowing down the worker startup.
 It will also impact worker restarts if you used something like gunicorn max-requests in your config.
-Since timeout for gunicorn workers applies to their startup as well, you may even have workers timing out on startup!
+Another issue is that some dependencies may not be imported during the app startup, leading to them being imported when the first request hits a route that uses them leading to unexpected latency spikes.
+Heavy dependencies like pandas and numpy which take ages to import even with the bytecode cache compiled, can easily add a couple of seconds to the action that first triggered their import.

 TL;DR